 - Social Distancing: Social distancing is encouraged in common areas around campus.
 Wellness materials that promote proper hygiene and social distancing will be placed throughout campus.

 - Daily Health Screening: All UC employees are required to self-administer a daily temperature/health check prior to arriving on campus.

 - Hygiene Practices: Campus community members are encouraged to practice good hygiene through the frequent use of hand washing and hand sanitizing agents.

 - Classrooms/Plexiglass Shields: Each classroom has a plexiglass shield for instructor use.
-High traffic offices (such as Bursar and Registrar) have plexiglass windows installed at student counters.
+High traffic offices (such as The Office of Student Accounts and Registrar) have plexiglass windows installed at student counters.